-If you are a first time visitor or have been loving our recipes for a while, you should know that here at MOMables we promote recipes that use real ingredients.
+If you are a first-time visitor or have been loving our recipes for a while, you should know that here at MOMables, we promote recipes that use real ingredients.
 For this reason, all of our school lunch menus cut out the boxed “stuff” and keep it real.

-This “dressing” works well as a lunch box dip too!
-If you omit the buttermilk it’s thick enough to dip away!
+This dressing works well as a lunch box dip too!
+If you omit the buttermilk, it’s thick enough to dip away!

-- ⅓ cup Greek Yogurt, plain, non-fat
+- ⅓ cup nonfat Greek yogurt, plain

-- 2 tbsp fresh parsley
+- 2 tablespoons parsley

-- ⅛ tsp garlic powder
+- ⅛ teaspoon garlic powder

-- ½ tsp garlic paste
+- ½ teaspoon garlic paste

-- 1 tsp vinegar
+- 1 teaspoon vinegar

-- ⅛ tsp dill, or to taste
+- ⅛ teaspoon dill, or to taste

-- salt and pepper to taste
+- Salt and pepper

-- In a medium bowl, stir together strained Greek yogurt, parsley, vinegar, garlic powder, garlic paste and dill.
-Season to taste with salt and pepper.
+- In a medium bowl, stir together the strained yogurt, parsley, garlic powder, garlic paste, vinegar, and dill.
+Season to taste with the salt and pepper.

 Laura’s nutrition blog has nutrition tips and encourages readers to adopt a wholesome way of eating that incorporates all foods in moderation.
 Laura resides in New York City with her husband and children and you can also read her advice on navigating nutrition for a family on her blog Mom Dishes It Out.